DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Parameters.md

 ### Export to Excel

 Click on the Import/Export list, and select Export to Excel option.
-The next step is, choosing the parameters and click to export.
+The next step is to select the parameters and click to export.

 ![ParaManager export parameters to excel](../../assets\images\PM-Pm-ExporttoExcel.gif)